SunnySummit/LasagnaBiomeGeneration2/README.md

 always keep SPAWNER installed.

-that said, paks are provided as is.
+paks are provided as is.

 feel free to make your own changes. in order to distribute (paks or lua scripts) you must:
 1. provide full credits in a readme file included with the archive.